 Pack one outfit per day for baby and add 2 extra outfits.
 Don’t forget layering pieces (sweater, jacket, hat, and a sun hat) if needed!

 Pack as much as you can into into a large suitcase (or two) then check one or both when you get to the airport.
 I brought all the essentials, and the only thing we really didn’t need was our baby monitor, only because I couldn’t get it to connect to hotel wifi.

 I didn’t pack too many toys – just a few things in two of the little Lovevery bags that come with our monthly play kits.
-I brought 4 blocks, stacking cups, some links (she didn’t care for those), a suction toy, a squeaker, light-up toy, and toy straps (best $4 find) to keep toys from getting lost.
+In a small pouch, I packed 4 blocks, stacking cups, some links (she didn’t care for those), a suction toy, a squeaker, light-up toy, and toy straps (best $4 find) to keep toys from getting lost.
 Brought a few backups that sort of worked.
 Post-its kept her entertained for a few minutes, although, like any other 9 month old, she kept trying to eat them.

 Getting Through the Airport and Flying with Baby